LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 ### 6.2.1 General Kotlin rules

-Please refer to [this page](https://kotlinlang.org/docs/coding-conventions.html) for the conventions to apply to Kotlin code, most of which are already enforced by Android Studio inspections.
+Please refer to [this page](https://kotlinlang.org/docs/coding-conventions.html) for the conventions to apply to Kotlin code.

 ### 6.2.2 Compose rules